fdileta/gitlab-dbt-project/transform/snowflake-dbt/models/common/common_columns.md

 {% docs dbt_updated_at_snapshot_model %}

-The updated_at timestamp of the source record when this snapshot row was inserted.
+The updated_at timestamp of the source record when this snapshot row was inserted or last updated.
 This is used internally by dbt and is not intended for analysis.

 {% enddocs %}